Value of Research Funding Toolkit

 The sample social media posts below are designed to be easy-to-use and customizable for storytelling by your institutions.
 Customize them to show how your work is advancing medicine and serving your community.
 Be sure to tag your elected officials—and the AAMC—so we can help amplify your messages through our advocacy and communications channels.

-Suggested hashtag: #NoCutsToCures
+Suggested hashtags: #NoCutsToCures #FundNIH

 Twitter/X

 • Lifesaving medical research drives advancements in cancer treatment, Alzheimer's care, gene therapies, and more.
-Congress must support medical research so Americans can live longer, healthier lives. #NoCutsToCures
+Congress must support medical research so Americans can live longer, healthier lives. #FundNIH #NoCutsToCures

 • #DYK the long-term research funded by the NIH has been behind almost every test, treatment, and cure for patients?
-At [Institution Name], we [link/explain how your institution is advancing medical research]. #NoCutsToCures
+At [Institution Name], we [link/explain how your institution is advancing medical research]. #FundNIH #NoCutsToCures

 • Medical research saves lives and promotes better health outcomes for all Americans.
-For example, [Insert link or story related to medical research at your institution]. #NoCutsToCures
+For example, [Insert link or story related to medical research at your institution]. #FundNIH #NoCutsToCures

 • In FY2024, NIH-funded research supported 407,782 jobs and $94B in economic activity.
-Medical research doesn’t just improve our health — it grows the economy, too. #NoCutsToCures
+Medical research doesn’t just improve our health — it grows the economy, too. #FundNIH #NoCutsToCures

 • The U.S. has long been the global leader in medical research, but other countries are catching up.
-To retain our global competitiveness, it’s vital for Congress to support robust, steady funding for medical research. #NoCutsToCures
+To retain our global competitiveness, it’s vital for Congress to support robust, steady funding for medical research. #FundNIH #NoCutsToCures

 LinkedIn/Facebook

 Medical research today pays a lifetime of dividends in saving lives and promoting better health outcomes for all Americans.
 For example, [Insert link or story related to medical research at your institution].
+Sustained NIH funding enables critical research, advancing progress in areas like cancer, Alzheimer’s, heart disease, and other conditions that affect millions of patients and families each year.
+I urge policymakers to maintain strong funding growth for NIH so that small discoveries can continue to lead to big breakthroughs and deliver future treatments and cures for patients.

 #FundNIH #NoCutsToCures #StartsInAcademicMedicine